vbochenin/vbochenin.github.io/_posts/2023-01-23-how-to-change-already-written-code-aspects.md

   - how-to
 ---
 ## What an issue I'm trying to solve
-Now I'm trying to solve some generic issue.
-We have a lot of idempotent methods, methods without side effects and returning the same result for the same arguments.
+Now I'm trying to solve a general problem.
+We have a lot of idempotent methods, methods that have no side effects and return the same result for the same arguments.
-Additionally, we have some methods of reading data outside, but the data are rarely changed.
+In addition, we have some methods that read data from somewhere else, but the data is rarely changed.

-We may use, and we are using, caching to improve response time in this case.
+We can, and do, use caching to improve response time in this case.
-The issue is that all these methods are different, as well as the ways we are using caches (from local value holders and hash maps to EhCache).
+The problem is that all these methods are different, as are the ways we use caches (from local value holders to hash maps to EhCache).
-So we would like to unify a caching approach to be able to configure different caches, their eviction, and capacity policies and ways how we store them.
+So we would like to unify a caching approach to be able to configure different caches, their eviction and capacity policies, and the way we store them.

-Also, I wouldn't like to pollute the business code with extra supporting code.
+Also, I don't want to overload the business code with extra support code.

 Please compare without cache: